List of international trips made by prime ministers of the United Kingdom: Keir Starmer (2024–2026)

+Keir Starmer made 49 international trips to 33 countries during his premiership.
 In October 2024, Starmer became the first incumbent British Prime Minister to visit Samoa.
 In November 2024, Starmer became the first incumbent British Prime Minister to visit Azerbaijan.
 In February 2025, Starmer became the first Prime Minister since the UK left the European Union to address the European Council.
+In May 2026, Starmer became the first incumbent British Prime Minister to visit Armenia post-independence.